aptise/peter_sslers/README.md

 	psql> create user ssl_minnow with password '{PASSWORD}';
 	psql> create database ssl_minnow with owner ssl_minnow ;

-Some tools are provided to automatically import existing Certificates and chains (see below).
+Some tools are provided to automatically import existing Certificates and Chains (see below).

 It is recommended to open up a new terminal and do the following commands

 	cd certificate_admin
 	source peter_sslers-venv/bin/activate
 	cd peter_sslers
-	prequest -m POST example_development.ini /.well-known/admin/api/certificate-ca/letsencrypt-sync.json
 	pserve example_development.ini

 then in another terminal window: